 We have to survive 12 months of crushing personal debt to avoid another economic meltdown.

 More than two-thirds of all New Year’s resolutions involve losing weight or saving money.
-Mine is different: My resolution is to be wrong about recession 2018.
+Mine is different: My resolution is to be wrong about the recession in 2018.

 Next Recession 2018